 Patients testing positive for the 2019-nCoV present with a variety of common symptoms including fever, cough, and fatigue.
 A Lancet article posted January 24th, provides detailed clinical data and outcomes of 41 positive 2019-nCoV patients from a hospital in Wuhan.4 Whilst the patients presented with a variety of common complaints, notably these were primarily lower respiratory tract symptoms (dry cough, shortness of breath), as opposed to upper respiratory tract symptoms (such as rhinorrhea, sneezing, or sore throat).
 All 41 had pneumonia with abnormal findings on chest CT, specifically bilateral subsegmental ground-glass opacities.
 Of these patients, one-third were admitted to the ICU and six resulted in death.
 The authors note that the fatal cases resemble the presentation of SARS-CoV.
 The median onset of symptoms to dyspnea was 8 days, to ARDS was 9 days, and to mechanical ventilation was 10.5 days.4

-According to the World Health Organization, “Not enough is known about the epidemiology of 2019-nCoV to draw definitive conclusions about the full clinical features of disease, the intensity of the human-to-human transmission, and the original source of the outbreak”.5 What we can assert from the evidence is that the virus can be transmitted from person to person via droplets as the patient population with no link to the animal market continues to grow.
+According to the World Health Organization, “Not enough is known about the epidemiology of 2019-nCoV to draw definitive conclusions about the full clinical features of disease, the intensity of the human-to-human transmission, and the original source of the outbreak”.5 What we can assert from the evidence is that the virus can be transmitted from person to person via droplets if not using any PPE such as a kn95 mask, as the patient population with no link to the animal market continues to grow.

 Current thinking is that the disease has a transmission rate of >1 (each person infects more than one other person) and that it is transmissible before symptoms appear.
 This combination of high asymptomatic transmissibility is not good news and essentially means that under normal circumstances the disease would be self sustaining in a population.